Thank you for your interest in the RIIHAN301D Operate elevating work platform (Release 3)

 Thank you again for your interest in this course program.
 Please contact ACTA Group’s Participant Support team on 1300 011 144 or firstname.lastname@example.org to commence the application process.

-The standard course duration is two weeks.
+The standard course duration is 1 day.

 Participants may complete the program earlier than these timelines through achievement of RPL or credit transfer.
 Please refer to the ACTA Group Student Handbook for further information.